the music happens like this:

 This poem speaks of our profound interdependence as human beings.
 We depend on each other instinctually for love and joy, for upliftment (whether spiritual or not).
-It has reached you, Hafiz says – might ‘it’ be the spirit of joy perhaps?
+It has reached you, Rumi says – might ‘it’ be the spirit of joy perhaps?
 And you lift your tambourine to join in the harmony.
 And might you turn to the next person and see their heart lift as you pass it on?

 How might you be able to act in this spirit over the festive period?

 Wishing you love and joy!